 US economy posts spectacular growth in third quarter; COVID-19 scarring to last

-The U.S. economy grew at an unrivaled pace in the third quarter as the government poured out more than US$3 trillion worth of pandemic relief which fueled consumer spending, but the deep scars from the COVID-19 recession could take a year or more to heal.

-WASHINGTON: The U.S. economy grew at a record pace in the third quarter as the government injected more than US$3 trillion worth of pandemic relief which fueled consumer spending, but the deep scars from the COVID-19 recession could take a year or more to heal.
+WASHINGTON: The US economy grew at a record pace in the third quarter as the government injected more than US$3 trillion worth of pandemic relief which fuelled consumer spending, but the deep scars from the COVID-19 recession could take a year or more to heal.

 Though the Commerce Department's report Thursday on gross domestic product - one of the last major economic scorecards before next week's presidential election - was one for the history books, it did little to ease the human tragedy inflicted by the coronavirus pandemic, with tens of millions Americans still unemployed and more than 222,000 dead.